kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 {% endhighlight %}

-Those lines are the same in both methods (except for the name of the descriptor instance which is passed in &mdash these lines were taken from `CreateSetupContext`).
+Those lines are the same in both methods (except for the name of the descriptor instance which is passed in &mdash; these lines were taken from `CreateSetupContext`).

 Now we're getting to the critical part of the shell architecture.